prat555/Shizuka/README.md

 ## 🙏 Acknowledgments

-- Inspiration from sustainable brands
+- Inspiration from UN SDG 11, 15
 - React and Tailwind CSS communities
 - MongoDB for their excellent documentation
 - Render and Vercel for free hosting tiers